pawarpa/Seattle-Pet-Licenses/README.md

 The project is organized into the following directories and files:
 - Alteryx: This directory includes the workflows and scripts used for data preparation and profiling using Alteryx.
+- Dataset: This directory consists the dataset used
 - Tableau: Holds the Tableau workbook and related files used for visualization.
+- PowerBI: Holds the Power BI .pbix file
 - MySQL: Contains the SQL scripts used to create and manage the MySQL database, as well as the queries for analysis.

 ### SQL Queries